 How will the information from the survey be used?

-This confidential survey will be used to help inform, shape, create, and revise policies and practices related to inclusion, equity, diversity, and DIAP-centered growth across campus and in individual departments, units, and divisions.
+This confidential survey will be used to help inform, shape, create, and revise campus practices related to inclusion, equity, diversity, and DIAP-centered growth across campus and in individual departments, units, and divisions.